zusquang/aws-easy-dynamodb/README.md

 Misc:

- - PutItem, GetItem, UpdateItem and DeleteItem now throw Errors if you call them without the bare minimum Key or Item object as part of your params
+ - PutItem, GetItem, UpdateItem and DeleteItem now produce errors if you call them without the bare minimum Key or Item object as part of your params
  - Major update to documentation.
 Hopefully not too heavy.

 ### 0.0.2 - July 25, 2015